 - Are there over-the-counter drug options that I could consider?

 Together, you and your doctor can decide if Valtrex or another medication or treatment is a good choice to treat your cold sores.
-For more information, read about the six best cold sore remedies.
+For more information, read about the seven best cold sore remedies.

 Are cold sores contagious?